Manual dexterity is the ability to effectively use your hands and fingers with precision.

 Manual dexterity is a topic that can come up at medical and dental interviews.
 For example, you might be asked why it is important for certain specialties and how you’ve acquired and improved it.

-You can also include such reflections in your personal statements, although this is more common for dental school applicants than medicine.
 In a dental interview, you might even be asked to actively demonstrate your manual dexterity, for example, by using fine tweezers to transfer beads or bending a thin metal wire into a specific shape.

 This example shows careful reflection on manual dexterity and links it to medicine: